 She responds dramatically, ‘No. I’m not.
 I am just dumb.’

-You stop your work, come with by her side and emphasize how smart she is, how capable her brain is and that you will help her.
+You stop your work, come by her side and emphasize how smart she is, how capable her brain is and that you will help her.
 Again, she resists your wise words.
 And again, the dialogue goes back and forth several times as you try, again and again, to convince her of the truth to no avail.

 In this example, imagine a daughter who is sad over an event at school.
 Mom tries to soothe and calm the child.
 But her daughter fights back, arguing that it isn’t fair.
 Mom soothes again, offering perfectly reasonable guidance.
 Next, her daughter argues that it’s not her fault, but the teacher’s fault.
 Mom again tries to align and help her child see a way to let this go and move on.
 Yet her daughter now says she can’t stop thinking about it, and that it upsets her more.
 Mom feels frustrated, and keeps repeating herself and tries to soothe her daughter.
 Nothing seems to work.